-Zoe Ross-Nash is a fourth year psychology trainee getting her PsyD in Clinical Psychology at Nova Southeastern University and will be completing her internship at the University of California, Davis.
+Zoe Ross-Nash is earning her PsyD in Clinical Psychology at Nova Southeastern University and is completing an APA accredited internship at the University of California, Davis in the Eating Disorder Emphasis.
 She is originally from Allendale, New Jersey and earned her bachelor's degree in Psychology with a minor in Human Service Studies and Dance from Elon University in Elon, North Carolina.
 She received her master's in Clinical Psychology from Nova Southeastern University.
 Ross-Nash completed her practicum experiences at the Trauma Resolution and Integration Program, where she was a Research Coordinator and Journal Club co-founder.
 She was also a trainee at the Healthy Lifestyles Guided Self Change Clinic, where she was a Program Coordinator.
 She was an elective practicum student at the Renfrew Center.
 Ross-Nash was the president for the Eating Disorder Awareness Association for two years and the vice president and founding member of PsychEdge, a student led organization to promote advocacy.
 She is currently the Division 29 Society for the Advancement of Psychotherapy Associate Editor for Website Content.
-Zoe's clinical interests include trauma, eating disorders, wellness, and advocacy.
+Zoe's clinical interests include trauma, eating disorders, wellness, mentorship, and advocacy.
 In her spare time, Zoe likes to practice yoga and ballet, read and write poetry, and try new restaurants with her loved ones.

 Privacy & Cookies Policy